shreyansh26/Iris_classification-GCP-AI-Platform-PoC/README.md

 ![](images/bucket-upload.PNG)

+### 3. Hosting the model on AI Platform
-2. Then using the AI Platform, we need to create a model
+Using the AI Platform, we need to create a model

 ![](images/aiplatform-models.PNG)